Antony Unwin

-Antony Richard Unwin (* 23 January 1950 in Belfast) is an academic statistician and software developer.
+Antony Richard Unwin (born 23 January 1950 in Belfast) is an academic statistician and software developer.
 He is known for his work on interactive statistical graphics and the development of exploratory statistical software for large data sets using the programming language R.

 Life

 Unwin studied Mathematics and Statistics in Cambridge (M.A.) and London (M.Sc.).
 In 1982 he earned a PhD degree from Trinity College Dublin with a thesis entitled "Dual resource queueing models" under the supervision of Frederic Gordon Foster.
 He served as Lecturer (1978-1988) and Senior Lecturer (1988-1993) in Operations Research and Statistics with Trinity College, Dublin University.

 In 1993 Unwin transferred to Germany to the Institute for Mathematics of the University of Augsburg where he became the first professor for Computer-oriented Statistics and Data Analysis (Rechnerorientierte Statistik und Datenanalyse - ROSUDA), a new chair established with the support of the Volkswagen Foundation.
 He retired from the Augsburg chair in 2016.